drannex42/FirefoxSidebar/readme.md

 There are a number of preferences you can enable or disable in the `prefs.css` file.
 There are examples and descriptions of the different preferences within that file.

-### Custom Extensions
+### Custom Tweaks

 For ease of use I suggest using the `custom.css` file to for your personal tweaks.

 ### If you use FF without the bookmarks bar

-Then the sidebar switcher will be missing, you need to add this to your userChrome.css
+Then the sidebar switcher will be missing, you need to add this to your custom.css

 ```
 #sidebar-box {